Nepal Trip Plan: Cost, What to See, Know and Do in Nepal

 The first step for your trip to Nepal, you need to understand the Nepal Visa requirements- Click here to check the Visa requirements to Nepal.

-The easiest way to obtain your visa is at the Tribhuwan International Airport upon your arrival in Kathmandu.
-Get your Nepal visa through iVisa if you don’t want to fill out the forms yourself.
+There are two ways you can get your visa for Nepal.
+Direct at the Tribhuwan International Airport upon your arrival in Kathmandu.
+Or you can get your Nepal visa through iVisa if you don’t want to fill out the forms yourself.

-Otherwise, you can get your Visa to Nepal at the immigration entry point at the border of India or Tibet.
-The average pricing for the visa are:
+Otherwise, you can get your Visa to Nepal at the immigration entry point The average pricing for the visa are:

 Nepal Trip Plan